Where other frequent flyer miles programs fail, American Airlines delivers with plenty of great ways to redeem AA miles.

-Japan Airlines business class is one of the best ways to fly, if you ask us … has one of the world’s best business class seats … and they’re called SkySuites.
-In the right seat, it’s both spacious and insanely private.
-Some of the best food you’ll find in the sky doesn’t hurt either.
+Japan Airlines business class is one of the best ways to fly, if you ask us … has one of the world's best business class seats … and they're called SkySuites.
+In the right seat, it's both spacious and insanely private.
+Some of the best food you'll find in the sky doesn't hurt either.

 Read our full review flying Japan Airlines business class from Chicago-O'Hare (ORD) to Tokyo-Narita (NRT)!

 The best part?
 This incredible flight – which normally costs $5,000 or more – is just 60,000 AAdvantage miles each way from the U.S. to Japan (or vice versa).

-For years, it was difficult to book these flights as you couldn’t do it online.
+For years, it was difficult to book these flights as you couldn't do it online.
 But that has changed, as these awards are now bookable directly at AA.com.
-And thanks to a massive amount of award space, you can easily redeem AA miles for a trip in Japan airlines business class all the way through 2021.
+And thanks to the occasional burst of award space flying JAL business class, you can easily redeem AA miles for a trip in Japan airlines business class all the way into summer 2023.

 Fly to the Middle East in Qsuites